ArkEcosystemArchive/docs-legacy/docs/archive/api/public-v1/accounts.md

 ```
 </request-example>

-## Retrieve the voted delegate of an account
+## Retrieve the Voted Delegate of an Account

 ### Endpoint